-This is the perfect bath bomb for getting energized and uplifted instead of totally chilled out.
+This is THE bath bomb for getting energized and uplifted instead of totally chilled out.

 Sweet orange essential oil gives these bath bombs a fresh, citrusy, and straight-up cheery vibe.
 Made with simple ingredients like broad-spectrum CBD, Epsom salt, and olive oil, Sky Organics is a clean and affordable choice.

 Lord Jones is known for premium quality and prices to match.
-This broad-spectrum bath salt appeals if you like to measure out your own CBD; with 100 milligram total CBD in the jar, you can infuse your bath in 20-milligram increments with the included scooper.
+This broad-spectrum bath salt appeals if you like to measure out your own CBD; with 100 milligrams total CBD in the jar, you can infuse your bath in 20-milligram increments with the included scoop.

 This formula also features pink Himalayan salt, arnica, and calendula for help with sore muscles, and a fresh, pine-citrus scent.
 If you feel like luxury, it’s Lord Jones for the win.